Rhett-Flanagan/dancing-obsidian-vault/Ballroom_Dances/Ballroom_Dances.md

 Ballet and ballroom split apart  in the 17th century when professional dancers appeared in the ballet, and ballet left the Court for the stage.
 Ballet techniques, such as the *turned out* positions of the feet lingered for more than two centuries, past the end of the Victorian era.

 ### 19th Century
-The waltz in it's modern form was rooted in England in about 1812, with 1819 marking the adoption of the waltz form into the sphere of absolute music
+The waltz in it's modern form was rooted in England in about 1812, with 1819 marking the adoption of the waltz form into the sphere of absolute music.
+Initially the dance was met with opposition due to the closed hold appearing improper, though this stance gradually softened.

+### 20th Century
+Modern ballroom has it's roots in the early 20th century, with several shifts happening at a similar time.
+The first was a shift away from sequence dances towards couples moving independently.
+This had been pre-figured by the waltz, which had already made this transition.
+The second was a wave of new popular music